-Technology Requirements: We will use Canvas for class.
+You must use Canvas for this class.
 Set up your Canvas notifications so you do not miss anything!
 Keep in mind that Canvas does not play that well with Apple.
 So be sure you are accessing Canvas through Chrome (not Firefox, and not Safari).
-Canvas only supports some file types (again, not Apple) - MS Word and PDF are good choices.
-Most assignments are simply submitted through the Canvas text box, so you just copy and paste your submissions into the text box.
+Most assignments are submitted through the Canvas text box.